 Dazed and concussed, Sam finds he has crossed the threshold into an unfamiliar wasteland.
-A bobby in a moustache and looking like something outta Jamie and the Magic Torch arrives to deliver some deftly-written exposition from Matthew Graham, under the stewardship of criminally underrated veteran Eastenders scribe and co-creator, Tony Jordan: Namely that Sam has been transferred from another region, in amongst nonsensical clues like “mobile what?” we, the audience, realise that Sam has awoken in the 1970’s.
+A bobby in a moustache and looking like something outta Jamie and the Magic Torch arrives to deliver some deftly-written exposition from Matthew Graham, under the stewardship of criminally underrated veteran Eastenders scribe and co-creator, Tony Jordan.
+Namely that Sam has been transferred from another world.
+It slowly dawns on us, the audience, that Sam has awoken in the 1970s.

-Not the disco-fuelled, groove-tastic world of disco and Studio 54 but rather Salford during the times of Ted Heath, football hooligans, Magpie and three-day working weeks leading to every street in England being lined with tumults of white dog poo.
+Not the disco-fuelled, groove-tastic world of disco and Studio 54 but rather Salford during the times of Ted Heath, football hooligans, Magpie and three-day working weeks leading to corpses being piled in parks and every street in England being lined with tumults of white dog poo.

 So we know when Sam is, but where is he?

 Well, via some delicious reveal-ery, Sam looks up to see a giant billboard showing he is at the exact same geographical location he just left – the underpass just hasn’t been built yet.
 This is a perfect example of show, don’t tell.
 When writing your scripts, learn that any and all information that can be revealed visually, rather than via dialogue, should be conveyed visually.

 Stumbling through the decade’s shit Ford Cortinas, sexism and steak and kidney pies, Sam can’t quite believe his mince pies (eyes) until he sees he’s wearing flared bell bottoms and a shirt collar with the wingspan of a South American condor reflected in the back of a VW Beetle’s mirror.

 Checking his wallet, Sam must accept, for the meantime, anyroad, that he is still Detective Sam Tyler but that he is in the employ of Her Majesty’s police force, circa 1973.